21st Century

 The first 5,000 daily releases were put together as a 21,069 x 21,069 pixel mosaic, which is about 300 x 300 pixels per item.
 The most current techniques, driven by cryptocurrencies, make it possible to provide a guarantee of authenticity in the form of forgery-proof marks with an NFT protocol in a jpg format.

 This unique compilation was prepared on February 16, 2021.
-Titled Everydays: The first 5000 days, it will be sold by Christie's in an online sale that ends on March 11, lot 1.
+Titled Everydays: The first 5000 days, it was sold for $ 69M by Christie's on March 11, 2021, lot 1.

 There is no antecedent in the history of art and a fortiori in the history of auctions.
 Bids are in US dollars but the hammer price must be paid in a cryptocurrency defined by Christie's and Beeple, on a wallet address defined in the catalog.
 The auction fees must be paid separately in dollars.